apache/sling-old-svn-mirror/contrib/extensions/contextaware-config/README.md

     /apps/sling:configs/socialmedia/facebook
     /libs/sling:configs/socialmedia/facebook

-The first resource found at these locations is used, if none is found, no context aware resource will be returned.
+The first resource found at these locations is used, if none is found, no context-aware resource will be returned.

 For "/content/mysite/sub/pageA" the implementation searches at these paths for a configuration resource named "socialmedia/facebook"